haraka/Haraka/docs/Transaction.md

 A safe place to store transaction specific values.

-* transaction.add_trace_header(key, value)
+* transaction.add_leading_header(key, value)

 Adds a header to the top of the header list.
+This should only be used in very specific cases.
+Most people will want to use add_header() instead.

 * transaction.add_header(key, value)